kstrauser/freeradical/README.md

 Once you're ready:

 1. Run `make firstrun`.
 This installs Python, creates an admin user, and disables SSH as root.
-1. Run `make dhparams` to generate your own `dhparams.pem` file.
-This makes SSL happy.
-It also takes ages.
 1. Run `make install` to do All The Things:
     - Installs required packages and configures them
     - Clones a Mastodon git repo